pedrocatalao/google-mail-delayed-cleanup/README.md

 # google-mail-delayed-cleanup
-Google app script to automatically cleanup your google mail box in a delayed fashion
+Google app script to automatically cleanup your google mail box in a delayed fashion.

+I want to receive these emails because I find it useful and reliable to get the notifications that way (specially if I'm AFK) but, after a while, they are no longer useful and they start clogging my inbox.

+That's why I have this small script running.
+Every 30min it will search for messages that I don't find useful anymore and archive them.

-## This is how get this running:
+## This is how get it running:

 1. Open your Google Drive